-New this year: “why are you the best fit for Tuck?”
-To respond to that part of the question, review Tuck’s six criteria for admission.
-You won’t have much room to include this element.
+To respond to the fit part of the question, review Tuck’s six evaluation criteria for admission.
+You won’t have much room to address fit.
 Perhaps in your conclusion succinctly make the case for your fit with Tuck’s criteria.
 Point to elements of your application that show you meet the criteria without repeating them.
 You want the reader to see a match made in heaven.

 The question asks you to reveal strengths and weaknesses.
 The first is fun and should be relatively easy.
 However we all cringe at the idea of revealing weaknesses, especially in a situation where you want to impress — like now.
 Nonetheless, resist that nasty impulse to write something fluffy and meaningless.
 Don’t even think about a phony weakness.
 The adcom will see right through it.
 Reveal a weakness that hopefully you can show yourself addressing in this leadership experience or through another later experience.
 Don’t dwell on the weakness, but do include it.

-It is almost impossible for four 500-word essays plus a bunch of boxes, a transcript, and a GMAT score to represent fully the uniqueness and talents of a truly impressive candidate.
+It is almost impossible for two or three 500-word essays plus a bunch of boxes, a transcript, and a GMAT score to represent fully the uniqueness and talents of a truly impressive candidate.
 That comment has nothing to do with writing style and everything to do with the complexity of accomplished human beings.
 In my opinion this “optional essay” is optional in name only.

 At the same time, don’t waste the reader’s time by writing a meaningless, superficial “grand finale” or summary.
 Don’t repeat what can be found elsewhere.